-White House Capitalizes on Web Intelligence to Support New Climate Initiative
+White House Uses Web Intelligence to Support Climate Initiative

-Search of the Climate Resilience Toolkit Powered by webLyzard technology
+Climate Resilience Toolkit Search powered by webLyzard technology

-Following a presentation by U.S. Vice President Joe Biden, the White House released the Climate Resilience Toolkit in November 2014.
+Following a presentation by former U.S. Vice President Joe Biden, the Climate Resilience Toolkit was released in November 2014.
 The Toolkit is a new decision support initiative that makes use of the innovative text analysis and knowledge visualization services of webLyzard technology.
 It provides expert knowledge and a suite of analytic components to help citizens and communities manage climate-related risks and opportunities.
-The webLyzard platform allows users to identify the most relevant online content across all agencies of the U.S. Global Change Research Program as well as regional climate science centers.
+The webLyzard platform allows these stakeholders to identify the most relevant online content across all agencies of the U.S. Global Change Research Program as well as regional climate science centers.

-The development was led by the National Oceanic and Atmospheric Administration (NOAA), which has been using webLyzard’s web intelligence technologies for more than six years.
-In April 2015, the Toolkit was nominated for the “Green” category of the Webby Awards – the “Internet’s highest honor” (New York Times), awarded by the International Academy of the Digital Arts and Sciences.
+The development of the community platform was led by the National Oceanic and Atmospheric Administration (NOAA), which has been using webLyzard’s web intelligence technologies for more than six years.
+In April 2015, the Climate Resilience Toolkit was nominated for the “Green” category of the Webby Awards – the “Internet’s highest honor” (New York Times), awarded by the International Academy of the Digital Arts and Sciences.

-The Climate Resilience Toolkit was developed in response to President Obama’s Climate Action Plan and Executive Order to help U.S. communities, businesses, and state, local, and tribal governments prepare for, and build resilience to, climate-related changes and extreme events.
-The Toolkit provides an online entry point for the public to access authoritative information about the impacts of climate variability and change, with tools to help people plan and prepare.
-The webLyzard platform powers the Toolkit’s search function, designed to help visitors quickly locate the most relevant content both within the Toolkit and across all the U.S. federal government’s web sites.
+The Climate Resilience Toolkit was developed in response to President Obama’s Climate Action Plan and Executive Order to help U.S. communities, businesses, and state, local, and tribal governments build resilience to climate-related changes and extreme events.
+The Toolkit provides a public entry point to obtain authoritative information about the impacts of climate variability and change, including a Climate Explorer for geographic projections and various online tools to plan and prepare adaptation strategies.
+The webLyzard platform powers the Toolkit’s search function, designed to help visitors quickly locate the most relevant content both across all the U.S. federal government’s websites.

 Quick Access to Climate Knowledge

-Toolkit users can query the webLyzard platform for their desired type of resource – funding opportunities, data sets, visualizations, etc. – and group search results by topic of interest.
-At the same time, communication experts at NOAA can analyze the contained information through webLyzard’s interactive visualization services, allowing them to monitor the stream of new online publications and continuously improve the Toolkit’s knowledge repository.
+Users can query the webLyzard platform for their desired type of resource – funding opportunities, data sets, images, etc. – and group search results by a topic of interest.
+At the same time, communication experts at NOAA can analyze the contained information through webLyzard’s interactive visual tools, allowing them to monitor the stream of new online publications and continuously improve the underlying knowledge repository.

 Knowledge Extraction and Visualization

-This ability to detect relationships in digital content also benefits the users of the Climate Resilience Toolkit.
-It allows them to freely formulate their queries and then use filter options to narrow down the list of search results to specific topics or sources.
-This enriches the functionality of the Toolkit for millions of citizens and supports the plans of the White House to foster a more active public dialog about effective strategies to reduce risk and improve resilience to climate-related impacts.
+This ability to detect hidden relations in online content also benefits the users of the Climate Resilience Toolkit.
+It allows them to freely formulate their queries and then use filter options to narrow down the search results to specific topics or sources.
+This enriches the functionality of the site for millions of citizens and supports the plans of the White House to foster a more active public dialog about effective strategies to reduce risk and improve resilience to climate-related impacts.

-Participating U.S. Government Agencies.
-Environmental Protection Agency, Department of Energy, Department of State, Department of Commerce, National Aeronautics and Space Administration, Department of Transportation, Department of Agriculture, Department of Defense, Department of the Interior, National Science Foundation, The Smithsonian Institution, U.S. Agency for International Development, Department of Health and Human Services.
+The Climate Resilience Toolkit is an inter-agency initiative that operates under the auspices of the United States Global Change Research Program (USGCRP).
+The site is managed by NOAA Climate.gov, hosted by NOAA’s National Centers for Environmental Information, and developed with partner organizations such as UNC Asheville’s NEMAC and webLyzard technology.
+The list of participating U.S. Government Agencies includes: Environmental Protection Agency, Department of Energy, Department of State, Department of Commerce, National Aeronautics and Space Administration, Department of Transportation, Department of Agriculture, Department of Defense, Department of the Interior, National Science Foundation, The Smithsonian Institution, U.S. Agency for International Development, Department of Health and Human Services.

-David Herring, Communications Director of NOAA’s Climate Program Office: “Assessing the Impact of Science Communication – Strategies and Online Tools”, webLyzard Newsletter (June 2013). www.weblyzard.com/science-communication
+- Herring, D., Communications Director of NOAA’s Climate Program Office: “Assessing the Impact of Science Communication – Strategies and Online Tools”, webLyzard Newsletter (June 2013). www.weblyzard.com/science-communication.